Hair mineral analysis is one of the most interesting and useful tests available. Yet, it is absent from most doctor’s offices.

-When the test is evaluated using a holistic, systems-based interpretation, the mineral patterns in your hair give you insight into adrenal and thyroid activity, immune function, energy and vitality, digestive health, brain health, and even personality traits.
+When the test is evaluated using a holistic, systems-based interpretation, the mineral patterns in your hair give you insight into your adrenal and thyroid activity, immune function, energy and vitality, digestive health, brain health, and even personality traits.
 Your hair analysis results can also reveal stress patterns, metabolic imbalances, dietary issues, and nervous system imbalances.

 Hair mineral analysis is also the most efficient and scientific way to determine your nutritional needs.

 The information supplied by your hair analysis can be used to design a healing program that’s personalized for your unique needs (that’s right—you no longer have an excuse for taking random supplements).

 I use hair analysis regularly to help my clients identify deep-level biochemical imbalances and to determine which foods and nutrients they need the most—all from a holistic and systems-based perspective.

 Most practitioners who offer hair analysis are not trained in this type of interpretation and use the test only to detect toxic metals.
 So it’s important to be mindful when purchasing a hair analysis.